AppThreat/atom/README.md

   --method-annotation-filter <value>
                            filters in slices that go through methods with specific annotations on the methods.
 Uses regex.
-  --max-num-def <value>    maximum number of definitions in per-method data flow calculation - defaults to 2000 --legacy-dataflow        use the classic data-flow engine and disable mini-graph fragment caching.
-By default atom uses the faster, lower-allocation Flux engine with fragment caching enabled.
+  --max-num-def <value>    maximum number of definitions in per-method data flow calculation - defaults to 2000 --legacy-dataflow        use the classic data-flow engine and disable mini-graph fragment caching and method flow summaries.
+By default atom uses the faster, lower-allocation Flux engine with fragment caching and summary-guided pruning enabled.
-  --summaries              build per-method flow summaries and let the reachables engine prune provably empty cross-call work.
-Summaries are cached next to the atom.
-Defaults to `false`.
   --validation-config <value>  path to a JSON file declaring validators/sanitisers (chennai.json schema).
 Reachable flows passing through a declared sanitiser are dropped for its categories.
 Command: parsedeps
 Extract dependencies from the build file and imports